sica42/RaidCalendar/README.md

 * You can access settings from the "S" button in the top right corner.
   * You can choose to use your character name when signing up for events instead of your Discord name.
   * You can switch between 12/24-hour time format.
+* You can shift-click an event or the SR icon to link the event/sr in chat (link will only work for people who have the addon installed)

 <img width="669" height="317" alt="calendar_overview" src="https://github.com/user-attachments/assets/f3b6096d-e72c-4df5-ab8c-2b5812d542bd" />